enso-org/enso/doc/design/runtime/runtime.md

   backend to properly encode the FFI calls.
 - A description of how we will ensure that FFI calls remain as low-overhead as possible.
+- An analysis of what types can be used across the C-FFI boundary.
+Support for value structs where possible (using compiler layout assumptions).
+- An analysis of the potential to support callbacks to Luna from C, and the support for running Luna programs from C.
+- An analysis of how best to translate Haskell's FFI semantics into Luna.
 -->

 ### 2 - JIT Tracing